lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This draft defines the way SCHC header compression can be applied to CoAP headers.
 CoAP header structure differs from IPv6 and UDP protocols since the CoAP
-use a flexible header with a variable number of options themself of a variable length.
+use a flexible header with a variable number of options themselves of a variable length.
 Another important difference is the asymmetry in the header format used in request and response messages.
 Most of the compression mechanisms have been introduced in